chipsalliance/adams-bridge/docs/AdamsBridgeSCA.md

 Targets: Direct extraction of private or secret values from real-time observations without prior profiling.
 This strategy can be particularly effective against operations with data-dependent power consumption or electromagnetic emissions.

-**Note**: *Non-profiled attacks are considered more powerful compared to profiled attacks since these attacks can avoid noise.
+**Note**: *Non-profiled attacks are considered more powerful than profiled attacks since they can eliminate the effect of noise.
 The success rate is a matter of the number of collected traces rather than solely relying on platform conditions, and therefore their countermeasures are more limited and expensive*

 **Note**: *This threat model covers the side-channel attack vectors for the deterministic version of Crystal Dilithium post-quantum cryptographic algorithm.
 Since the deterministic version covers all profiled and non-profiled attack vectors of hedged, this threat model covers superset of the hedged version of Crystal Dilithium post-quantum cryptographic algorithm.
 For simplicity, this document illustrates the main difference between hedged and deterministic version of the algorithm as given by: the hedged version generates Ro prime with a fresh randomness for each signature.
 As a result, the private intermediate values derived from this randomness are not considered for non-profiled attack.*